MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 Microsoft is shifting from its prior environment strategy to one using the latest Power Platform governance features, including managed environments, environment groups and rules.

-As part of the enhanced strategy Microsoft plans to group together scenarios based on development type, organizational ownership and risk level. .
-Because so much is being built across the company, it is too hard to focus on every possible scenario and to customize for each use case.
-There is just too much happening, and it needs to be automated and utilize as many of the out of the box controls as possible.
+As part of the enhanced strategy Microsoft plans to group together scenarios based on development type, organizational ownership and risk level.
+Because so much is being built across the company, it's too hard to focus on every possible scenario and to customize for each use case.
+There's too much happening, and it needs to be automated and utilize as many of the out of the box controls as possible.

 Microsoft is structuring its Power Platform environments into three broader categories that cover seven use cases, reflecting varying degrees of risk and control: Personal Productivity, Team Collaboration, and Enterprise Development.

-- **Personal productivity/ individual productivity** – This is someone who just wants to build an app or flow for themselves, e.g., my manager just emailed me an urgent message.
-They are not collaborating with others.
-These users are routed to personal development environments, which are very locked down.
+- **Personal productivity/ individual productivity** – This is someone who just wants to build an app or flow for themselves, for example, my manager emailed me an urgent message.
+They aren't collaborating with others.
+These users are routed to personal development environments, which are locked down.
 These environments use the Managed Environment features, including restricting sharing and also control other things you can do in the environments.
 The connectors and the actions available are heavily restricted in this group of environments.
 These environments are the least risky.
 The use of locked down personal environments allows users to avoid the more rigorous compliance process just to build personal productivity apps and flows.

 - **Team collaboration** – This is for users who are building tooling and automation and processes for their team.
 For this Microsoft encourages the use of Dataverse for Teams environments.
-Lifecycle, access management and data labelling are controlled at the Microsoft 365 Group level so we don't have to spend the time managing these users from a Power Platform governance perspective.
+Lifecycle, access management and data labeling are controlled at the Microsoft 365 Group level so we don't have to spend the time managing these users from a Power Platform governance perspective.
 This level of use is the next step up in the risk spectrum.

 - **Enterprise development/production level used by all employees** – These are people building tooling or solutions used more broadly across the company.
-These may store the most sensitive data, use more powerful connectors and require additional governance.
+These may store the most sensitive data, use more powerful connectors and require more governance.
 This is considered the highest risk and most effort is spent on governance.
-ALM is required, with pre-production work happening in Sandbox environments and only Managed Solutions being allowed within Production environments, These environments must be linked to ServiceTree, which enforces reoccurring security and privacy reviews.
+ALM is required, with preproduction work happening in Sandbox environments and only Managed Solutions being allowed within Production environments.
+These environments must be linked to ServiceTree, which enforces reoccurring security and privacy reviews.
 The environment group rulesets are customized based on ServiceTree metadata and signals.
-A lot of environment groups and rules will be used to manage and control these environments.
+Many environment groups and rules are used to manage and control these environments.

-Microsoft's governance strategy is not static; it is fluid and changes to adapt to new challenges and incorporate new Power Platform features.
+Microsoft's governance strategy isn't static; it's fluid and changes to adapt to new challenges and incorporate new Power Platform features.

 ## Evolve your tenant environment strategy

 In this paper, we described how to establish an enterprise-scale tenant environment strategy.
 The strategy can grow with your business, regardless of where you're starting on the journey.
-Organizations of any size can benefit from the strategy we present; however, for organizations that are already at higher scale, the benefits will be greater.
+Organizations of any size can benefit from the strategy we present; however, for organizations that are already at higher scale, the benefits are greater.

 Developing a tenant environment strategy isn't a one-time activity.
 It's a journey.
 You should evolve your strategy over time as your needs change.
 Your strategy must also adjust to adopt new capabilities of the platform and to address new challenges.